Three days road trip with music to the sights of Usedom

 If you want to travel to Usedom, make a note of these dates for 2022

 - Usedom Music Festival - Podium of the Baltic Sea - Estonia

 - 17. September to 08.
 October 2022

 The program and concert tickets can be found on the Website of the Usedom Music FestivalAre you traveling to music festivals or cities where music plays a role?

 - In Salzburg music is in the air

 - The Trapp family Salzburg - the real story and also

 - Elvis lives - in Emilia Romagna

-You can arrive by plane (Heringsdorf airport), train, long-distance bus and car.
-There are bridges that connect the island to the mainland.
+Book yours here Arrival by plane, bus or train*.
+Arrival is possible by plane (airport in Heringsdorf), train, long-distance bus and car.
+There are bridges connecting the island to the mainland.
 They have opening times for shipping.

 Book yours here Accommodation on the island of Usedom *